JaxonZ2003/animel2m/README.md

 # Requirements

 To replicate results of this project, you need to first download the dataset on [google drive](https://drive.google.com/drive/folders/1f2wZ1naVYU9jf-RxKh3c3PUML30u5tEQ).
 I utilized `rclone` to download them.
 For the sake of time and resources limit, I only used the very first subset `0000` from the original dataset.
-Then, we randomly dropped the data to create a smaller dataset of 6,742 real images, 6,162 fake images from Danbooru, and 2,247 fake images from Civitai (for test set only).
+Then, I randomly dropped the data to create a smaller dataset of 6,742 real images, 6,162 fake images from Danbooru, and 2,247 fake images from Civitai (for test set only).

 Note that the `preprocess.py` is designed specifically to parse the structures of the downloaded dataset.
 Please modify accordingly if any changes on the dataset structure on the filesystem.
 Since it takes forever to wait for the queue on Yale `Bouchet`cluster, I moved all my dataset and training outputs to `Milgram` cluster.
 But you can also find the dataset in my scratch space on Bouchet under `/nfs/roberts/scratch/cpsc4710/cpsc4710_yz2483/animatedl2m_data/`.